MarieTheresThomas/WWWUebung10/README.md

 The PythonPath is the base path for the Python interpreter, which is used for resolving imports.
 When you are executing the `main.py` file from the project root, you most likely will not have to modify your PythonPath.

-In order to execute this project, you have to have a recent Python Interpreter (we recommend at least Python 3.6, 3.5 should work as well, Python 2 is not working) with pip (normally installed along).
+In order to execute this project, you have to have a recent Python Interpreter (we recommend Python 3.6, 3.5 should work as well, Python 2 is not working) with pip (normally installed along).
 Also you have to install all the project requirements stated in `requirements.txt`.
 You can do so by executing `pip3 install -r requirements.txt --no-cache-dir` in your project folder.